 The number of reimbursable miles may not exceed the number of miles of the most cost-effective route between two duty points.
 In determining the most cost-effective route, the College may consider the route that provides the shortest distance, the quickest drive time or the safest road conditions.
-An increase in the number of miles incurred due to an employee receiving inadequate directions or being lost is not reimbursable.
+Reasonable mileage for incidental travel such as travel between lodging and meeting location or restaurants is allowable.

 Whenever an employee travels out of state in a personal vehicle no meals or lodging will be reimbursed while in route.
 Mileage will be reimbursed at the price of an airline (coach) ticket or at the prescribed mileage rate, whichever is less.